broadinstitute/MorphEm/README.md

 We released model checkpoints and the training scripts to further aid reproducibility.
 Our code and checkpoints are now publicly available at [here](https://github.com/chaudatascience/channel_adaptive_models).
+## Checking and installing correct python version

+Check python version by running `python --version`

+If your python version is not 3.8 or 3.9, install python with `conda install python=3.8` or `conda install python=3.9`

 ## Install

 Install the `morphem` package by running within the repo folder